cognitedata/reveal/documentation/docs/migration-guide.md

 <DemoWrapper name="Cognite3DViewerDemo" />

-In general, it is recommended to use the [specialized `NodeCollectionBase`-implementations](examples/cad-styling) for best performance.
-However, it is possible to use `TreeIndexNodeCollection` as a migration step.
+In general, it is recommended to use the [specialized `NodeCollection`-implementations](examples/cad-styling) for best performance.
+However, it is possible to use `TreeIndexNodeCollection` as a migration step and simple use cases.
 This allows the use of previously implemented logic for populating the set based on some application specific logic.

 As an example, consider an application that has some logic for only showing objects that are part of the 'EA'-function.
 In previous versions